Osaka Prefectural Kaifukan High School: Lawsuit over hair dyeing

-In 2017 a 18-year-old female student of Kaifukan High School sued the prefecture at Osaka District Court, stating that she suffered mental pain after she had been forced to dye her hair black by the school, seeking the compensation for her damages.
-She claims that she was bullied by the educators under the guidance.
+In 2017 an 18-year-old female student of Kaifukan High School sued the prefecture at Osaka District Court, stating that she suffered mental pain after she had been forced to dye her hair black by the school, seeking compensation for her damages.
+She claims that she was bullied by the educators under their guidance.

 According to the lawsuit, the school forced her to dye her hair black repeatedly on the grounds of the school regulations, even though her mother had told the school beforehand that the student's hair is naturally-brown.
 She had been forced to dye her hair frequently since her entrance, and as a result her skin and hair was damaged.
 In addition an educator insulted her merely because she was brought up in a fatherless family.
-The school forbid her to attend the classes as well as school trip and school festival, blaming her for not dyeing her hair black adequately.
+The school forbid her from attending classes as well as school trips and school festivals, blaming her for not dyeing her hair black adequately.
 In April 2017, the school removed her name from the list of the students arbitrarily and neglected to assign her seating in the classroom.
-She has not attended the class since September 2016.
+She has not attended a class since September 2016.

-The prefecture is asking the court to reject the claim, stating that some of the claim is contrary to the fact.
+The prefecture is asking the court to reject the claim, stating that some of the claims are contrary to the fact.
 Both the prefecture and the school refused to comment on the case.
 The head teacher did not declare whether "dyeing one's brown hair black" is a breach of the regulation or not, which prohibits the students from coloring or bleaching their hair.
-Meanwhile the student claims that the school told her mother (Note: Mainichi Shimbun reports that the school told not her mother but the lawyer.), "even an oversea student with natural fair hair would be required to dye his/her hair black in accordance with the rule".
+Meanwhile, the student claims that the school told her mother, (Note: Mainichi Shimbun reports that the school told not her mother but the lawyer.) "even an oversea student with natural fair hair would be required to dye his/her hair black in accordance with the rule".

+In 2021, in a split ruling, a court in Osaka ordered the school to pay damages for emotional distress.
+The court ruled that the school rule that students’ hair must be black did not violate regulations.